openyurtio/openyurt.io/versioned_docs/version-v0.6.0/developer-manuals/local-up-openyurt.md

 ## What does the shell do for you

-In summary, the `local_up_openyurt.sh` will use the local files under the openyurt work path to set up the cluster.
+In summary, the `local-up-openyurt.sh` will use the local files under the openyurt work path to set up the cluster.
 And you can specify the behavior of the shell through setting environment variables.

 First, it will set up a docker container to build required binaries and images.
 The Arch and OS platform of built binaries and images is the same as your local host.
 For instance, if your local host is linux/amd64, then only binaries for linux/amd64 will be built.
 Built binaries and images will be saved under `_output` directory.